cloudinary/frontend-frameworks/README.md

 ## About this project

-This project contains SDKs designed to work with [Cloudinary url-gen](https://github.com/cloudinary/js-url-gen) </br>
+This project contains SDKs designed to work with [Cloudinary url-gen](https://github.com/cloudinary/js-url-gen). </br>
-These SDKs will render CloudinaryImage or CloudinaryVideo object into the DOM.
+These SDKs render CloudinaryImage or CloudinaryVideo objects into the DOM.

 ### Packages contained within this project:
 <br />